DeepaFrancis/MechaCar/README.md

 <img width="533" alt="Lot3" src="https://user-images.githubusercontent.com/89530570/149666044-32c1fe27-213a-4b97-89bd-737a63ea8f33.png">

 ## Study

 ###	Hypothesis

+If we have the data about price, features and performance details, we can do t-tests.
+We can also use the numerical data to perform quantitative analysis.

 H0: There is a correlation between Performance of the car to features and price.

 Ha: There is no correlation between Performance of the the car to features and price.

+We can also use t-tests and ANOVA test on the data.

 ### Required data
 MechaCar & Competitor –  price, features and performance details.